Iptables chain removed when detaching nic

 3. Remove any single of those NIC => this is where the issue occur, both chains will be deleted.

-#4 Updated by Sébastien LEFEUVRE almost 6 years ago
+#4 Updated by Sébastien LEFEUVRE about 6 years ago

 Sébastien LEFEUVRE wrote: